 You do still get views across much of Vienna, and large labelled photos allow you to understand what you’re seeing.

-Nevertheless, some of the city’s iconic buildings do lurk hidden behind the roof (the Hofburg and Schönbrunn Palace, for example).
+Nevertheless, some of the city’s iconic buildings do lurk hidden behind the roof (the Hofburg area and Schönbrunn Palace, for example).

-Another advantage of the North Tower is getting almost within touching distance of the famous Pummerin bell that the viewing platform surrounds.
+As well as the view of that roof, another advantage of the North Tower is getting almost within touching distance of the famous Pummerin bell that the viewing platform surrounds.

 As one of the largest free-hanging bells in the world, the Pummerin weighs in at over 21 tonnes with a height of almost 3m.